opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 ## ConvertEntry

 The `ConvertEntry` processor converts a value type associated with the specified key in a message to the specified type.
 It is a casting processor that changes the types of some fields in the event or message.
-Some of inputted data may need to be converted to different types, such as an integer or a double, so that it will pass the events through condition-based processors, or to perform conditional routing.
+Some of inputted data may need to be converted to different types, such as an integer or a double, or a string to an integer, so that it will pass the events through condition-based processors, or to perform conditional routing.

 ### Configuration